 Join National Park Ranger Amala from Grand Canyon National Park in Arizona as she encourages Elmo, Murray, and children across the country to utilize all of their senses to investigate and observe the outdoors.
 The videos teach young people about habitats, seasons, plants, and animals.
 They will also learn how to conduct an animal survey, look for nests, identify migration patterns, and simply listen to the sounds of nature.

 Sesame Street: Grand Canyon National Park, Families

 Join National Park Service Ranger, Amala as she teachers Elmo and Murray about the California Condor families living in the Grand Canyon.
-The California Condor is the largest flying bird in North America and live in caves high up in the canyon.
-These endangered species used to live all over, but today can only be found in California, Arizona, Utah and Mexico.
+The California Condor is the largest flying bird in North America and lives in caves high up in the canyon.
+These endangered species used to live all over, but today can only be found in California, Arizona, Utah, and Mexico.

 Sesame Street: Grand Canyon National Park, Habitats